Cisco To Acquire Observable Networks For Security Forensics

 On the heels of the unveiling of our new intent-based network, this acquisition reaffirms Cisco’s commitment to providing unparalleled security solutions for our customers and partners.
 The acquisition of Observable Networks supports Cisco’s strategic transition toward software-centric solutions.
 [Italics mine]

 Note the restatement of Cisco’s intention to transition to software-defined networking solutions.
-As the networking hardware business matures given current technological development, Cisco is focusing its efforts on ‘software-centric solutions,' as enterprises continue a historic transition to the cloud.
+As the networking hardware business matures, given current technological development, Cisco is focusing its efforts on ‘software-centric solutions,' as enterprises continue a historic transition to the cloud.

-Cisco has been an active acquirer of software companies in recent years – much more so than hardware firms, as the following Excel spreadsheet list of M&A deals shows,
+Cisco has been an active acquirer of software companies in recent years – much more so than hardware firms, as this Excel spreadsheet list of M&A deals shows.

 (Source: VentureDeal)